xizhonghua/GreenDC-Summary/papers/AksanliVZR11_mixed-batch-service.md

 ### Summary
 In this paper, the authors design adaptive data center job scheduler which utilizes short term prediction of solar and wind energy production.

+### Introduction
+- Due to the uncertainty of green energy, jobs may need to be cancelled and rescheduled when green energy become low.
+This could result in a wasting of energy.
+- Thus prediction of green energy availability might improve the energy usage.